-The Latest: Package bomb explodes at FedEx in Texas; 1 hurt
+The Latest: FBI probes package bomb blast at FedEx in Texas

 5 a.m.

-The San Antonio Texas Fire Department says a package bomb has exploded at a FedEx distribution center in Schertz, Texas, hurting 1 person, a FedEx employee who apparently suffered a non-life-threatening "percussion-type" injury from the blast.
+A website that monitors fire and police activity in San Antonio, Texas, says a package bomb has exploded at a FedEx distribution center in Schertz, Texas, hurting 1 person, a FedEx employee who apparently suffered a non-life-threatening "percussion-type" injury from the blast.

 The FBI and ATF are at the scene.
 Federal agents say this package is likely linked to attacks by what they believe is a serial bomber.
 The package exploded shortly after midnight on Tuesday.